ray0404/AudioSphere/replit.md

 - ✅ Real-time search across all tracks
 - ✅ Service worker for offline caching and background sync
 - ✅ Web app manifest for installability on devices
+- ✅ Mobile-optimized interface with hamburger menu and responsive design
+- ✅ Complete Library page with albums, artists, and categorized views
+- ✅ Complete Search page with search history and advanced filtering
+- ✅ Fixed audio loading issues and improved error handling
+- ✅ Optimized scrolling performance for mobile devices

 # User Preferences